CosmosContracts/juno-tools-docs/docs/03-snapshots/02-guide.md

 # Guide

-In this guide, we'll go over the steps of juno blockhain restoring a snapshot process.
+In this guide, we'll go over the steps of the Juno blockchain restoring a snapshot process.

 :::danger Backup your data!
-Before proceeding with next steps please do a config directory `~/.juno/config` backup to mitigate the risks of loosing validator's consensus key.
+Before proceeding with the next steps please do a config directory `~/.juno/config` backup to mitigate the risks of losing the validator's consensus key.
 :::